Levi's throat constricted. It was hard to swallow. He needed to feed.

 "Hello?" she finally called, fidgeting with her hands.

-A male wearing a purple warlocks robe entered from the backroom.
-He and the girl made eye contact and strangely enough, the warlock froze.
+A male wearing a purple warlocks robe entered from the room in the back.
+He and the girl made eye contact and strangely enough, the warlock's eyes widened a fraction and he froze, leaving an odd silence to settle between them.

 "Luminous."
 She said his name with certainty.

-Levi's voice brought Luminous out of his shocked state.
+"You have already been acquainted?"
+Levi's voice brought Luminous out of his frozen state.
 The warlock spared him a glance.

 "Not quite yet, Sir."

-Levi took a moment to stare at the young woman.
-He wondered what made him accompany such and ungrateful young lady such as her when he could have been splurging on fresh blood right now.
+Levi took a moment to stare at the two of them.
+He wondered what had possessed him to accompany an ungrateful young lady such as her when he could have been sinking his fangs into his next meal by now.

 "I take it you are here for a reason," Luminous took further steps into the room.
 Her eyes flashed towards Levi and back to him.
 Without questioning, Luminous knew he had to be discreet.
 "Miss?"